It was released by Atari all the way back in 1979 - and now it is time to play it again.

 This game was so popular that it was converted to pretty much every home computer and console imaginable.

-One of the greatest conversions had to be on the Vectrex console which had the hardware to do the original game proper justice.
+One of the greatest conversions to home media had to be the version for the MB Vectrex console; a machine blessed with the hardware to do the original game justice.